Investigating and Improving Latent Density Segmentation Models for Aleatoric Uncertainty Quantification in Medical Imaging: Results Discussion

+The correlation between ground-truth and predicted entropy is depicted in Figure~\ref{fig:calibration}.
+The proposed methodology has a stronger correlation than that of the PU-Net, indicating better calibration.
+Furthermore the relationship between Effective rank and output entropy is inverse for both models.
+This indicates that mainly small variances dictate the variance of the predictions.
+This is a well-documented phenomenon in VAEs trained with fixed unitary-norm priors~\cite{dai2019diagnosing}.
+Notably, this behaviour is persistent when the prior is unconstrained.

-To better understand the distribution of the latent dimensions, the means and variances of the image-conditional prior densities are depicted in Figure~\ref{fig:vars1}.
-Here, it can be clearly seen that the PU-Net is modeling the ambiguity on a very sparse latent representation.
-The PU-Net+NF better distributes this, which improves the conditioning of the decoder.
-More specifically, previous works have argued that the augmentation of NFs results in a more complex and expressive posterior.
-Our results show that the introduced technique regularizes the relative condition numbers of the decoder by stretching the non-informative latent variances.
+Our experiments on latent sparsity include results on the PU-Net+NF and show that this model also decreases latent variance sparsity.
+Previous works argue that the augmentation of NFs results in a more complex and/or expressive posterior.
+Our results reveal that this method regularizes the relative condition numbers of the decoder by stretching the latent variances.
 In the context of the gradient descent, we can consider augmenting with NFs as a form of preconditioning, where it smoothens the optimization by an appropriate transformation on the latent samples.
-Even though the NF-augmented posterior density can adapt many shapes, we have observed in the conducted experiments that the posterior density only slightly deviates from an axis-aligned Normal density.
-This is because the PU-Net+NF is still constrained by the Gaussian nature of the prior density.
-Therefore, the effect of an improved posterior approximation does not manifest beyond a prior with latent space of reduced sparsity.
-Finally, in line with the previously discussed results, it can be concluded the SPU-Net has the most homogeneous prior latent density.
+Nonetheless, the overall results indicate that this impact is marginal compared to the proposed SPU-Net.